 A large empirical literature finds that there is too little international trade, and too much intra-national trade to be rationalized by observed international trade costs such as tariffs and transport costs.
-The literature uses frameworks in which goods are assumed to be produced in just one stage.
-This paper investigates whether the multi-stage nature of production helps explain the home bias in trade.
-I show that multi-stage production magnifies the effects of trade costs.
-I then calibrate a multi-stage production model to the U.S. and Canada.
-I solve the model with measures of trade costs constructed from data on tariffs, transport costs, and wholesale distribution margins.
-The model can explain about 3/8 of the Canada border effect; this is three times more than what a calibrated one-stage model can explain.
-The model also explains a good deal of Canada's vertical specialization trade.
-Finally, a reverse engineering exercise suggests that the unknown or unobserved component of trade costs is smaller than observed trade costs.
+The literature uses frameworks in which the nature of production is assumed to be unaffected by trade costs.
+This paper investigates whether a model in which the nature of production can change in response to trade costs - a framework with multi-stage production - can better explain the home bias in trade.
+I find that the model can explain about 2/5 of the Canada border effect; this is about two-and-one-half times what a model with one stage of production can explain.
+The model also explains a significant fraction of a key dimension of Canada-U.S. trade, the high degree of "back-and-forth" trade or vertical specialization.